kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/bring-your-own-role/README.md

 # Important Prerequisites and Considerations
 ## Resource Creation
 The BYOR (Bring Your Own Role) role replacement functionality will prevent successful creation of new resources, including:
-- Amazon EMR on EC2 clusters
+- Amazon EMR Cluster on EC2
-- Amazon EMR Serverless applications
+- Amazon EMR Serverless
-- Amazon Redshift clusters
+- Amazon Redshift Serverless
 - Workflow environments
 ## Job Management
 Before proceeding with the script execution: